-Purim, a time of merriment and great fun, is one of the happiest of Jewish holidays.
-The festival of Purim derives from the biblical story of Esther and commemorates the Jewish people's success over Haman, who tried to destroy them.
-It is a holiday celebrated by retelling the story, dressing up in costume,
+commemorates the Jewish people's success over Haman, who tried to destroy them.
+It is a holiday celebrated by retelling the story, dressing up in costume, and making and shaking groggers (noisemakers) whenever Haman's name is mentioned.

 Pesach celebrates the most important event in Jewish history, which is the Jewish people's exodus from Egypt.
 This holiday recalls the liberation of the Jewish people from slavery in Egypt, their eventual freedom and their arrival in the Promised Land in Canaan.
 Pesach is celebrated for eight days with a special meal, special foods, and specific traditional practices.
 Pesach, Shavuot and Sukkot comprise the cycle of festivals spanning the Exodus story.